Are you avoiding LinkedIn because you can’t see the value of using it to grow your writing business?

 In the example below, professional writer Lynnaire Johnston has niched down to a specific type of writing.
 She now helps her clients by writing their LinkedIn profiles for them.
 You can see at a glance from her LinkedIn banner exactly what she does.

-The "topics covered" section has a lot of hashtags.
-You'll want to think carefully about which hashtags you include and how many.
-As a rule of thumb four to five hashtags is about the right amount.
+When you look at her profile, you can see that the “Services” section has a lot of hashtags.
+You’ll want to think carefully about which services you include and how many.
+As a rule of thumb four to five is about the right amount.
 Not too many (which is confusing and hard to read), but not too few either.

 Remember, LinkedIn is as much a search engine as it is a tool for connecting people.
 You want to maximise its ability to help you find your clients and help them find you.